spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/catalog-setup/products/file-details-product-image.csv.md

   - /docs/en/file-details-product-imagecsv
 ---

-This document describes the `product_image.csv` file to configure [Product Image](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-images-overview.html) information on your Spryker Demo Shop.
+This document describes the `product_image.csv` file to configure [Product Image](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-images-overview.html) information about your Spryker Demo Shop.

 To import the file, run: